TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/idle_test/README.txt

 To guard a test class, put "requires('gui')" kwenye its setUpClass function.
 The template.py file does this.

-To avoid interfering with other GUI tests, all GUI objects must be destroyed na deleted by the end of the test.
+To avoid interfering ukijumuisha other GUI tests, all GUI objects must be destroyed na deleted by the end of the test.
 The Tk root created kwenye a setUpX function should be destroyed kwenye the corresponding tearDownX and the module ama kundi attribute deleted.
 Others widgets should descend